DanuserLab/u-track3D/README.md

 ## GUI walk-through (Beta version)

-The GUI is generally recommended for the analysis of a couple files and test the capacity of u-track 3D on a given type of dataset.
+The GUI is generally recommended for the analysis of a couple files and test the capacity of u-track3D on a given type of dataset.
 With straightforward data loading and a simplified execution pipeline, the GUI is designed toward an intuitive first experience.

 <a id="org3e33b65"></a>